-- 1 cup smooth nut butter of choice
+- 1 cup smooth nut or sun butter of choice

 - 1/4 cup melted coconut oil

-Add in chopped nuts/seeds and stir until combined.
+- Add in chopped nuts/seeds and stir until combined.
 Keep in mind, the more chopped nuts you add, the denser the balls will be and the amount needed will depend on personal preference and type of nut butter used.
 If you use the full 4 cups, they will be able to roll into balls and will be denser.
-You will also need more towards the 4 cups if your nut or sun butter is a drippy/thinner consistency If you use 3 cups, they will freeze more flat and be more the texture of like a no-bake cookie (which is how my kids prefer them!).
+You will also need more towards the 4 cups if your nut or sun butter is a drippy/thinner consistency If you use 3 cups, they will freeze more flat and be more the texture of like a no-bake cookie.

-Eat straight out of the freezer (these will not hold up at room temperature and are meant to be kept in the freezer!).
+- Eat straight out of the freezer (these will not hold up at room temperature and are meant to be kept in the freezer!).
 I store them in a freezer gallon ziplock bag in the freezer, but these go fast in our house!
 A great healthy snack or add-on to a meal.

 - Can't have nuts?
 Use sun butter and old-fashioned oats and seeds and/or coconut flakes instead!

 - Need a Keto twist?
 Use a liquid sweetener like Lakanto syrup to make this keto-friendly!